violinist-dev/violinist-messages/README.md

 `title`: The title rendered from the title template.

-`changelog` A markdown formatted changelog list, if available.
+`changelog`: A markdown formatted changelog list, if available.

-`custom_message` A custom message, if configured.
+`custom_message`: A custom message, if configured.

+`updated_list`: A list of the changes packages in the update.